-Files are uploaded over an encrypted connection.
-They stay safe and private.
-Once compressed, they are deleted.
+Files are safely uploaded over an encrypted connection.
+Files stay secure.
+After processing, they are permanently deleted.

-Rather not upload your files and work with them on premise?
+Rather not upload your files and work with them offline?

-Use Sejda Desktop.
-Offers same features as the online service, and the files are processed locally.
+Try Sejda Desktop.
+Same features as the online service, and the files never leave your computer.